polausama/Pharaoh-s-Legacy/README.md

 ## Description

-The "Dalel" app is a comprehensive source that takes users on a journey through the history of Egyptian and Pharaonic civilization.
-It provides detailed information about historical events and wars that shaped this great civilization, offering a deep understanding of Egyptian heritage and culture.
+Unveil the wonders of Egyptian and Pharaonic history through a rich and immersive journey.

-In addition, "Dalel" allows history enthusiasts and art collectors to enjoy a unique experience through a dedicated section for selling artifacts.
-Users can explore and acquire authentic pieces that reflect the beauty and luxury of the arts and craftsmanship during the Egyptian and Pharaonic eras.
+Gain deep insights into pivotal events and wars, fostering a profound understanding of the captivating Egyptian heritage

 ## Features